ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Features and Capabilities

 The RealFi DAO aims to develop RealFi as a platform and ecosystem where people build on leveraging common resources and third parties to generate network effects, driving and expediating growth.
+World building is achieved by:<sup><a href="#Williamson">1</a></sup>

+* Pinpointing the value added to stakeholders
+* Structuring different stakeholder roles
+* Stimulating complementary investments by stakeholders
+* Reducing transaction costs
+* Enabling co-learning
+* Engineering value-capture mechanisms

 For an initial iteration of RealFi DAO, the following capabilities are developed to help meet the business need: